Why does the Form I-9 Matter?

 Lately, most people have probably seen the news articles about the U.S. Immigration and Customs Enforcement (ICE) significantly increasing their audits to identify undocumented workers and the business who have hired them.
-For FY 2017 ICE levied 97.6 million dollars in fines and forfeitures, with 95 million of that being against one employer who who has at least 10% of one unit who was undocumented workers.
-ICE conducted 1,716 worksite investigations, 1,360 I-9 audits, made 139 criminal arrests and 172 administrative arrest in 2017.
-As of the middle of May for the FY 2018 ICE has opened 3,510 worksite investigations, initiated 2,282 I-9 audits, made 594 criminal and 610 administrative worksite related arrest.
+For FY 2017 ICE levied 97.6 million dollars in fines and forfeitures, with 95 million of that being against one employer who has at least 10% of one unit who was undocumented workers.
+ICE conducted 1,716 worksite investigations, 1,360 I-9 audits, made 139 criminal arrests and 172 administrative arrests in 2017.
+As of the middle of May for the FY 2018 ICE has opened 3,510 worksite investigations, initiated 2,282 I-9 audits, made 594 criminal and 610 administrative worksites related arrest.

 The monetary penalties for knowingly hiring and continuing to employ ranges from $548 to $21,916 per violation.
 The monetary penalties for substantive violations, including failing to produce a form I-9 range from $220 to $2,191 per violation.
 5 factors are considered to determine penalty amounts: